nanomsg/nng/docs/ref/preface.md

 sacrificing portability or settling for some unhappy least common denominator.
-This core is a robust foundation for NNG and handling the "Scalability Protocols", but if we're being completely honest, we think this core has braod applicability for beyond just the Scalability Protocols.
+This core is a robust foundation for NNG and handling the "Scalability Protocols", but if we're being completely honest, we think this core has broad applicability far beyond just the Scalability Protocols.
 It will be interesting to see if others come to the same conclusion.

-Builting upon this robust foundation, we have engineered a substantial project, with capabilities far in exceess of the original nanomsg, while still preserving compatibility with the the network protocols that form the backbone of the nanomsg ecosystem, and even a compatible programming interface for nanomsg library users.
+Building upon this robust foundation, we have engineered a substantial project, with capabilities far in excess of the original nanomsg, while still preserving compatibility with the network protocols that form the backbone of the nanomsg ecosystem, and even a compatible programming interface for nanomsg library users.
 In addition to compatibility with nanomsg, we find that NNG has greatly increased scalability, reliability, and usability (especially when developing concurrent applications).

 NNG also has complete HTTP server and client implementations, support for TLS, and a plethora of other capabilities.
-Much of this is made possible by a the aforementioned asynchronous I/O framework.
+Much of this is made possible by the aforementioned asynchronous I/O framework.

 We've tried to stay true to the core nanomsg goals about being light-weight, liberally licensed, and implemented in C.